AlexGalays/abyssa-js/README.md

 ## Router

 ### init (initState: String): Router
-Initialize and freeze the router (states can not be added afterwards).
+Initialize and freeze the router (states can not be updated or added afterwards).
 The router will immediately initiate a transition to, in order of priority:
 1) The state captured by the current URL
 2) The init state passed as an argument